bigOconstant/amazonarc/Readme.md

 > ARC

 I am currently emailing a Austin and kelly who "alexis" told me I should email after calling and complaining about this absurd behavior.
 Will update with what they say.

+## Scott Austin Claims Supervisor email May/12th/2021

+> Hello Caleb,

+> I will gladly look into this for you.
+Can you please provide your claim number so I can review the claim?

+## Me: May/12/th/2021

+> Sure,

+>  My claim number is AMZ2021101330

+## ARC, Scott or madelon?
+May/13nth/2021

+> Can you please advise what the cost of labor is?

+> Thank you,
+> ARC

+## Me May/13nth/2021

+> That official Quote I gave you is from Omega Masonry in Mckinney TX.
+Their phone number is  469 - 777-1752.
+You can call them and ask them yourself.
+They do not themselves separate the cost of brick and labor.
+I have text messages to show such.
+If you like you can divide the qoute however you want between labor and non labor.
+Of all the masons I called None would separate the cost.
+I have another quote for 3,000 from Daniel at Brick Repairs by Daniel Mcfarland in Wylie texas if you would rather call him at 214-315-2523.